Surgery for Kidney Cancer

 - Kidney failure (if the remaining kidney fails to function well)

-For more general information about surgery as a treatment for cancer, see Understanding Cancer Surgery: A Guide for Patients and Families.
+For more general information about surgery as a treatment for cancer, see Cancer Surgery.

 Last Medical Review: February 24, 2014 Last Revised: May 16, 2016